infinyon/fluvio/DEVELOPER.md

 # Developing Fluvio

 Thank you for joining Fluvio community.
 The goal of this document is to provide everything you need to get started with developing Fluvio.

 ## Assumptions

 Familiarity with

 - [Rust](https://www.rust-lang.org)
 - [Kubernetes](https://kubernetes.io)

-Developer guide and examples should work with the following platforms:
+This Developer's guide and examples should work with the following platforms:

-- macOS X
+- MacOS X
 - Linux

 Other platforms such as Windows can be made to work, but we haven't tried them yet.

 To test and run services, you need to get access to development Kubernetes cluster.
-Our guide uses Minikube as examples because it is easy to it get it started, but you can use other Kubernetes cluster as well.
+Our guide uses Minikube as examples because it is easy to it get it started, but you can use another Kubernetes cluster as well.
 Please see [Kubernetes](https://kubernetes.io) for setting up a development cluster.

 Please read [doc](www.fluvio.io) for technical arch and operation guide.